Contribution splitting

 How it works

-- After-tax contributions including spouse contributions, funds rolled over from other super funds and government co-contributions are some of the contributions that cannot be split.
+• You can’t split after-tax contributions, spouse contributions, funds rolled over from other super funds and government co-contributions.

-- Once your contributions are split, they belong to your spouse and are subject to preservation rules.
+• Once your contributions are split, they belong to your spouse and are subject to preservation rules.
+However they’ll continue to count towards your before-tax (concessional) cap, even after they’ve been transferred to your partner’s super account.

 Example